 Don’t wait for this ticking debt bomb explode.
 Buy physical gold today.

-Like the euros in your wallet, gold doesn’t pay you any dividends or interest.
-So exchanging your euros for gold is no more an “investment” than exchanging your euros for dollars.
+Like the cash in your wallet, gold doesn’t pay you any dividends or interest.
+Exchanging your euros for gold is no more an “investment” than exchanging your euros for dollars.
 But that’s a feature, not a bug.

 Stocks, bank accounts and treasury bills are risky as businesses, banks, and governments can default.
 Such paper assets can, therefore, become worthless.
 Sometimes overnight.